 Pharmacokinetics influences the decided route of administration for a specific medication, the amount and frequency of each dose and its dosing intervals.

-On the other hand, pharmacodynamics is the study of how a medicine acts on a living organism.
-This includes the pharmacological response and its duration and magnitude observed, relative to the medicines concentration at an active site in the organism; i.e. the study of a medicine’s effect and the mechanisms of action.
+Pharmacodynamics, on the other hand, is the study of how a medicine acts on a living organism .
+This includes the pharmacological response and its duration and magnitude observed, relative to the medicine's concentration at an active site in the organism; i.e. the study of a medicine's effect and the mechanisms of action.

 Clinical pharmacokinetics is the application of pharmacokinetic and pharmacodynamic principles to the safe and effective therapeutic management of an individual patient.

-The pharmacokinetic term half-life (t1/2) refers to the time taken for half the initial dose of medicine administered to be eliminated from the body, i.e.:
+The pharmacokinetic term half-life (t1/2) refers to the time taken for half the initial dose of medicine administered to be eliminated from the body.
+That is:

 Absorption from the site of administration permits entry of the therapeutic agent (either directly or indirectly) into plasma.